zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 You can follow these steps to create a basic application directory from scratch.
-However, using the `example-application`_ repository or one of Zephyr's :ref:`samples-and-demos` as a starting point is likely to be easier.
+However, using the `example-application`_ repository or one of Zephyr's :zephyr:code-sample-category:`samples` as a starting point is likely to be easier.

 #.
 Create an application directory.